Tarun25-dev/VSCode-Tricks/README.md

-## 🔥Goal of the repo:
+## 🔥 Goal of the Repository

-A collection of practical VS Code tips, shortcuts, extensions, and productivity tricks for developers.
+A curated collection of practical VS Code tips, shortcuts, extensions, and productivity tricks designed to help developers code faster, smarter, and more efficiently.

-This is perfect for:
+This repository is perfect for:

-students
+- 🎓 Students learning VS Code and modern development workflows

-freshers
+- 🚀 Freshers preparing for interviews and improving daily coding habits

-daily dev use
+- 💻 Developers looking to boost everyday productivity

-resume & GitHub profile
+- 📌 A strong GitHub & resume project to showcase practical knowledge